SahilBarbade1203/Generative_AI_and_Large_Language_Models/README.md

-## Neural Networks and Large Language Models
+## Generative and Large Language Models

-This repository contains various projects and experiments related to neural networks and large language models (LLMs).
+This repository contains various projects and experiments related to generative and large language models (LLMs).
 It includes implementations, fine-tuning techniques, and deployment strategies for state-of-the-art models.

 ## Repository Structure